puma/puma/docs/stats.md

 ## Explanation of stats

-`Puma.stats` returns different information and a different structure depending on if Puma is in single vs cluster mode.
+`Puma.stats` returns different information and a different structure depending on if Puma is in single vs. cluster mode.
 There is one top-level attribute that is common to both modes:

-* started_at: when puma was started
+* started_at: when Puma was started

 ### single mode and individual workers in cluster mode

-When Puma is run in single mode, these stats are available at the top level.
-When Puma is run in cluster mode, these stats are available within the `worker_status` array in a hash labeled `last_status`, in an array of hashes, one hash for each worker.
+When Puma runs in single mode, these stats are available at the top level.
+When Puma runs in cluster mode, these stats are available within the `worker_status` array in a hash labeled `last_status`, in an array of hashes where one hash represents each worker.

 * backlog: requests that are waiting for an available thread to be available. if this is above 0, you need more capacity [always true?]
 * running: how many threads are running
 * pool_capacity: the number of requests that the server is capable of taking right now.
-For example if the number is 5 then it means there are 5 threads sitting idle ready to take a request.
+For example, if the number is 5, then it means there are 5 threads sitting idle ready to take a request.
 If one request comes in, then the value would be 4 until it finishes processing.
 If the minimum threads allowed is zero, this number will still have a maximum value of the maximum threads allowed.
-* max_threads: the maximum number of threads puma is configured to spool up per worker
+* max_threads: the maximum number of threads Puma is configured to spool per worker
 * requests_count: the number of requests this worker has served since starting